 You will then see a loading screen showing that the files and database are copying, and the configuration files are updating.

 Next, you’ll be able to edit the new staging instance’s properties.
-From WordPress Toolkit 3.4, search engine indexing is automatically disabled on all new cloned instances.
-You can change this on the WordPress Toolkit > Global Settings screen.
+From WP Toolkit 3.4, search engine indexing is automatically disabled on all new cloned instances.
+You can change this on the WP Toolkit > Global Settings screen.
 Here you can also change the default prefix of the subdomain.

 It’s also a good idea to password protect your staging environment to limit access to new and experimental content and settings.
 And if you’re testing a new plugin or piece of code, you might need to enable debugging.
 As well as using the cloning feature to create a staging environment to safely update your WordPress website, you can also use it to do the following: